subquery/documentation/docs/quickstart/quickstart_chains/optimism.md

 }
 ```

 The `handleClaim` function receives a `log` parameter of type `ClaimedLog` which includes transaction log data in the payload.
 We extract this data, assign it to our newClaim object, and then save this to the store using the `.save()` function (_Note that SubQuery will automatically save this to the database_).
-We also call the checkGetDailyClaim function which checks if it is a new day and if it is, we create a new aggregation.
+We also call the `checkGetDailyClaim` function to retrieve the existing day aggregation (and create a new one if we need to), and the update the `total_claimed` on it.

 Check out our [Mappings](../../build/mapping/optimism.md) documentation to get more information on mapping functions.